Compile and Flash Micropython Firmware on STM32F7

 button while still holding theUSR

 button. - RGB LED will flash different colors.
-When its white, let go of the
+When it's white, let go of the

 USR